 Continuing Education Requirements found here: https://dpor.virginia.gov/Continuing_Education/

-More information on CE requirements can be found on our FAQs page and at dpor.virginia.gov/Continuing_Education.
+More information on PL requirements can be found on our FAQs page and at dpor.virginia.gov/Continuing_Education.

 16 Hour CE Correspondence Course

 This 16-hour correspondence course meets both the required topics and related topics requirements for the renewal of a Virginia real estate license.
 This is the only course a salesperson needs to complete to meet the education requirement for renewal.
 Brokers will need the additional 8 hours of Broker Management and Supervision course found on our website.
 This 16-hour. correspondence course covers the following topics: Legal Updates w/flood, Agency Law, Contracts, Ethics, Fair Housing,

 This 8-hour course meets the current Broker Management and Supervision content needed to renew a Virginia Broker’s license.
 Brokers must also have the 16-hours of continuing education topics required for a total of 24 credit hours.
 Topics included in the 8-hours of Broker Management and Supervision include: Duties of a Supervising Broker, Current Industry Issues and Trends, Risk Management, and Escrow Requirements.

 2 Hour Legal Update with Flood (CE ONLY)